 Denver based conductor and pianist.

-Torres, a Denver-based artist, currently serves as Music Director for Loveland Opera Theatre and Hyperprism Music.
-Recent orchestral conducting engagements include work with Colorado Symphony, Denver Young Artists Orchestra, Fort Collins Symphony, Cheyenne Symphony, Boulder Chamber Orchestra, Cabrillo Festival of Contemporary Music, Chamber Orchestra of the Rockies, and the Colorado Pops Orchestra.
+Recent positions for Torres, a Denver-based artist, include Principal Conductor for Loveland Opera Theatre and Hyperprism Music, and other conducting engagements include work with St. Louis Symphony, Colorado Symphony, Denver Young Artists Orchestra, Fort Collins Symphony, Cheyenne Symphony, Boulder Chamber Orchestra, Cabrillo Festival of Contemporary Music, Chamber Orchestra of the Rockies, and the Colorado Pops Orchestra.
 Professional opera work includes appearances with Opera Fort Collins, Opera Steamboat, Opera Orvieto (Orvieto, Italy).
 Adam recently completed a trip to Paris and Köln to apprentice with conductor Cristian Măcelaru, the Orchestre National de France, and WDR Sinfonieorchester, and will travel with the Colorado Springs Chorale in June 2022 for performances in Normandy, France as the official choir of the ceremonies commemorating D-Day.

 Advancing the joy of music for students and enthusiasts from diverse backgrounds is a priority for Maestro Torres.
 In addition to serving on the faculty of Colorado State University, he has assisted with community programs such as El Sistema Colorado and served as a clinician in public schools in Colorado and Texas.
 Other community and student engagement projects include work with ensembles such as the Alpharetta Symphony, Fort Collins’ Health and Wellness Orchestra, Bas Bleu Theatre, San Angelo Symphony Chorus, Colorado State University Orchestra and CSU Opera, Angelo State University Wind Ensemble, and Angelo Civic Theater.
 Torres has also ventured into popular music styles, performing with groups such as Nashville’s Absinthe Junk and “The Superheroes” Rock Band of the Colorado Pops Orchestra.